bdcaf/bdcaf.github.io/content/coauthored/Mochalski2012.md

-+++
+---
+date: 2012-08-01
-title = "Temporal profiling of human urine VOCs and its potential role under the ruins of collapsed buildings." date = "2012-08-01"
+title: Temporal profiling of human urine VOCs and its potential role under the ruins of collapsed buildings.
-+++
+---

 Mochalski, Paweł and Krapf, Karin and Ager, Clemens and Wiesenhofer, Helmut and Agapiou, Agapios and Statheropoulos, Milt and Fuchs, Dietmar and Ellmerer, Ernst and Buszewski, Bogusław and Amann, Anton (2012), **[Temporal profiling of human urine VOCs and its potential role under the ruins of collapsed buildings.](http://www.ncbi.nlm.nih.gov/pubmed/22482743)** ,